Widespread power outages from deadly Houston storm raise new risk: hot weather

 School districts in the Houston area canceled classes Friday for more than 400,000 students and government offices were closed.
 City officials urged people to avoid downtown and stay off roads, many of which were flooded or lined with downed power lines and malfunctioning traffic lights.

-Houston Mayor John Whitmire warned that police were out in force, including state troopers sent to the area to prevent looting.
+Mayor Whitmire warned that police were out in force, including state troopers sent to the area to prevent looting.
 He said the speed and intensity of the storm caught many off guard.

 “Most Houstonians didn’t have time to place themselves out of harms way,” Whitmire said at a news conference.